 Serious damage can occur to burner relay when faulty connection of thermostat, reset switch or burner failure lamp.
-Switching of wires for reset switch and flame failure (e.g. in a remote control box) will destroy the burner relay.

 The minimum external control required for the air heater is a room thermostat.
 It is essential that the main input line and neutral to terminals L and N remain live at all times even when the heater is switched off to ensure correct operation of the unit.